trailofbits/binrec-tob/README.md

        $ make

 3. You can use the network to put stuff into your qemu vm.
 Lifting binaries that actually use the network is untested.
    Run the following script.
-Read the contents and do that if need be
+Read the contents and do that if need be.
+FIXME: This script is hardcoded for your network interface as 'eth0'.
+If this isn't your interface name, you must do global find and replace with your interface name (e.g., 'eth0'->ens33').

        $ ./scripts/netconfig.sh (enter sudo password)